davidsoergel/conja/README.md

 ### Nested concurrent calls work fine

 What if the `doSomething()` method itself performs a `Parallel.forEach()` somewhere inside it?
 That's no problem at all, and is in fact encouraged.
 Conja handles nested concurrency gracefully; the same worker threads are used on each call, so there is no proliferation of threads.
 Conja internally prioritizes tasks to be executed based on depth-first ordering of the entire call tree, so that subtasks contributing to an earlier high-level task always preempt later high-level tasks and their subtasks.
 Basically this means that it tries to finish one whole batch of tasks before starting (or continuing) on the next batch.
 In fact, Conja does not even _instantiate_ tasks (e.g., by calling `next()` on the task iterator) until near their execution time.
 In combination these strategies help to conserve memory (or conversely, they help avoid out-of-memory errors for large computations).
-(See [wiki:PrinciplesOfOperation Principles of Operation] for more details.)
+(See [Principles of Operation](#principles-of-operation) for more details.)

 Documentation